OpenEnergyDashboard/DesignDocs/addTooltips/addTooltips.md

 # How to add a new tooltip

+**This is older documentation so some details/information may be out of data**

 First routes, a tooltip has to be added at this level or lower so that the text can be internationalized.
 ![InitializationContainer.png](InitializationContainer.png)
 There are two components.
 First the TooltipHelpComponentAlternative which is the tooltip itself.
 Next is the TooltipMarkerComponent is the icon for the tooltip.